denizalperacar/Learn_Cuda_Programming/Cuda_Programming/README.md

 4. How data reaches to warf form global memory via cache lines:

 Coalesced global memory access: sequential memory access is adjacent

+## Shared Memory

+* This provides a mechanism for users so that they can read/write data in a coalesced fashion from global memory and store it in memory, which acts like a cache but can be controlled by the user.

+* It is only visible to the threads in the same block.
+* All of the threads in a block see the same version of a shared variable.
+* CUDA programmers can use shared variables to hold the data that was reused many times during the execution phase of the kernel.

+### The example code for the matrix transpose using the shared memory is wrong
+It allocates a shared memory of size [BlockSize] [BlockSize] and then requires the block to __syncthreads() but the number of threads is higher